 After passing through the closed loop pipe system, the now ground-warmed antifreeze or refrigerant enters the geothermal equipment in the home.
 Assuming the closed ground loop system contains a refrigerant, this refrigerant will now have changed from a liquid to a low temperature vapor (it has a very low boiling temperature).
 Pipes containing the vapor enter the home and the geothermal heatpump.
 There, the vapor is compressed.

 This compression reduces the volume of the refrigerant vapor and increases its temperature.
 The now hot refrigerant gas transfers its heat to the surrounding air within the heat exchanger component of the heat pump.
 A fan blows this warm air into the duct work of the in-home heat distribution system.

 Geothermal heatpump systems with antifreeze in their ground loop pipes work in the same way except that there are two heat exchangers inside the geothermal heat pump.
 The first heat exchanger transfers the warmth from the antifreeze solution to a separate set of piping containing refrigerant.
 This warmed refrigerant then follows the same path as in the above description to a second heat exchanger.

 In summer, geothermal heating and cooling systems work in reverse.
 Warm air from the home is dispersed into the ground.
 The refrigerant is cooled by the earth and the cool refrigerant returns to the geothermal heatpump which then transfers this cool energy to the air distribution system in the home.

-The Advantage Disadvantage Geothermal table below shows the pros of geothermal energy and some geothermal energy disadvantages.
+The table below shows the pros and cons of geothermal energy.